jkunimune/nibasa/faq.md

 Participles are not necessary.
 Many languages have them, but many do not.
 Nibasa gets by with semantic suffixes, like "jen" ("person"), "ce" ("thing"), and "gu" ("tool").

-suffixes that convey only syntactic information (like "noun, subject") are challenging to learn if a student is unfamiliar with the concept it encodes, and are rarely useful as anything but a suffix.
+suffixes that convey only syntactic information (like "noun, subject") are challenging to learn if a student is unfamiliar with the concepts they encode, and are rarely useful as anything but a suffix.
-Suffixes that convey semantic information, on the other hand, are easy to conceptualize, and often double as separate common content words.
+Suffixes that convey semantic information, on the other hand, are easy to conceptualize, and often double as standalone content words.